 The various yacht's areas have more than one escape route.
-You have therefore, according to the nature and position of the danger or fire source, choose very carefully the most safe and suitable escape route.
+You have therefore, according to the nature and position of the danger or fire source, to choose very carefully the most safe and suitable escape route.

-It is forbidden to stay or to walk on the corridor and on the side yacht bow, while underway, because no railing prevents the risk of falling at sea.
+It is forbidden to stay or to walk on the corridor and on the side yacht foredeck, while underway, because no railing prevents the risk of falling at sea.

-12.4.1 Flybridge Area
+12.4.1 Enclosed bridge area

-The flying bridge area is equipped with only one exit (escape route).
+The enclosed bridge area is equipped with a single way out (escape route).

-From the flybridge, by means of a port stair you can reach the cockpit (1st Path).
+From the enclosed bridge, by means of a starboard stair you can reach the cockpit (1st Path).